ludwit/sphinx-for-IoT/README.md

 This is an excerpt from my bachelor thesis, intended to give a quick but detailed insight into my work.

-# Implementing and analysing Sphinx on the low-end IoT
+# Implementing and analysing Sphinx on low-end IoT devices

 #### Abstract
 *Anonymisation in the low-end IoT is an overlooked topic.
 Therefore, in my thesis I